 To say that summer in Japan is hot is an understatement.
 Japanese summers are scorchingly hot and muggy, and this is especially difficult to escape if you’re in the big city.
 In Tokyo, heat is intensified even more with hot concrete and buildings that block the breeze.
-However, there are some places near Tokyo where you can enjoy cooler temperatures, even at the peak of summer.
+However, there are some places near Tokyo where you can cool off and enjoy cooler temperatures, even at the peak of summer.

 For many Tokyoites, the perfect summer getaway may not be to a tropical island, but instead to a comfortable destination where they can hide away from the stifling heat for a few days.
 If this sounds like you, plan your next summer trip to one of the top cool (pun intended) destinations in the Greater Kanto area: